orels1/shaders.orels.sh/src/pages/docs/orl-standard/hotspotting.md

 If you're using Unity 2022 or newer - it is highly recommended to use Material Variants when setting up Hotspotting materials.
 That way you can define the base settings like the hotspot mask and normal on the parent material and lock them, using the variants to only change the texture set and other individual settings
 {% /callout %}

-## Dirt
+## Groove Detail

-- Mask: The main noise texture to be used for painting dirt on the surface
+- Dirt: The main noise texture to be used for painting dirt on the surface
-- Edge Masking: Controls the spread of the dirt from the edges of the tiles
+- Mask Min/Max: Controls the spread of the dirt from the edges of the tiles
+- Nudge: Shifts the dirt with precise control
+- Sharpness: Controls the sharpness of the dirt edge.
+Can be effective at creating a sharper edge wear effect
+- Dirt Mask Strength: Controls the influence dirt mask has over the edge mask
 - Color: Controls the color of the applied dirt
 - Color Blend Mode: Controls how the color is blended with base albedo
   - Blend: Simply blends from base albedo to dirt color